Thesis

 Container Orchestration Solutions

-To explain it simply, Docker allows developers to package applications and their dependencies into containers, like putting everything you need into a box.
+Docker allows developers to package applications and their dependencies into containers, like putting everything required into a box.
 But when managing many such "boxes" across a fleet of machines, you need a system to ensure they're deployed, scaled, and maintained efficiently, which is where Kubernetes comes in.
-Appropriately named after the Greek word for "pilot," Kubernetes ensures the smooth journey of containers by orchestrating their safe and efficient deployment across a distributed system.
+Named after the Greek word for "pilot," Kubernetes ensures the smooth journey of containers by orchestrating their safe and efficient deployment across a distributed system.

 Red Hat OpenShift: OpenShift, developed by Red Hat, is a Kubernetes-based platform that simplifies the building, deployment, and management of containerized applications.
 It extends Kubernetes' built-in functionality by tightly integrating with DevOps workflows, offering out-of-the-box solutions for continuous integration and continuous deployment (CI/CD), which makes deploying and scaling applications faster and more secure.

 In 2019, IBM closed a $34 billion acquisition of Red Hat, indicating a desire to scale its hybrid-cloud offerings.
-While usage metrics for 2024 are unavailable, some 50% of the top Fortune 100 businesses were reportedly using OpenShift in 2019.
+Some 50% of the top Fortune 100 businesses were reportedly using OpenShift in 2019.

 Amazon Web Services (ECS and EKS): Amazon Web Services offers two primary container orchestration services.
 Amazon Elastic Container Service (ECS) is a fully managed service, and Amazon Elastic Kubernetes Service (EKS) is a managed service that makes it easy to run Kubernetes on AWS with minimal interference.